buildingblocs/2020/events-and-workshops/index.md

 1140 - 1150 Day 1 Closing
 1150 - 1200 Lucky draw and entertainment and photo-taking
 1200 - 1300 Lunch
-1300 - TBC  Lightning Workshops X Daily Applications of Computing
+1300 - TBC  Lightning Labs X Daily Applications of Computing

 **Fri 15 May**
 0900 - 0910 Day 2 Opening and entertainment
 0910 - 0930 Talk by Google
 0930 - 1100 BBCS X The Amazing Race<sup>[2]</sup>
 1100 - 1110 Break Loop
-1110 - 1140 Lightning Workshops X Unique Applications of Computing
+1110 - 1140 Lightning Labs X Unique Applications of Computing
 1140 - 1150 Day 2 Closing
 1150 - 1200 Lucky draw and entertainment and photo-taking